AceDataCloud/SunoAPI/README.md

 }
 ```

-As you can see, the result content is consistent with the above, thus achieving the function of generating songs using the singer's style.
+It can be seen that the result content is consistent with the above text, thus achieving the function of generating songs using the singer's style.

 ### Continue Generation Function

 If you want to continue generating an already generated Suno song, you can set the parameter `action` to `extend`, and input the ID of the song you want to continue generating.
-The song ID can be obtained from the basic usage, and as mentioned above, you can see the song ID is:
+The song ID can be obtained based on the basic usage, and from the above text, you can see that the song ID is:

 ```
 "id": "97efc9f4-0e8d-4b3e-88df-14568fa1b11f"
 ```

 > Note that the `id` in the lyrics here is the ID of the generated song.
-If you do not know how to generate a song, you can refer to the basic usage mentioned above.
+If you do not know how to generate a song, you can refer to the basic usage above to generate a song.

 If you want to continue generating a song that you uploaded, you can set the parameter `action` to `upload_extend`, and input the ID of the custom uploaded song you want to continue generating.
 The song ID can be obtained using the [Suno Upload Generation API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the image below:

 <p><img src="https://cdn.acedata.cloud/a0mn5e.png" width="500" class="m-auto"></p>

-Next, you must fill in the lyrics and style to customize the generated song, specifying the following content:
+Next, we must fill in the lyrics and style to customize the generated song, specifying the following content:

 - lyric: Lyrics text
 - custom: Set to `true`, representing custom generation.
 This parameter defaults to false, representing using `prompt` for generation.
 - style: The style of the song, optional.
 - continue_at: The time in seconds to continue the existing audio.
-For example, 213.5 means continue to 3 minutes and 33.5 seconds.
+For example, 213.5 means to continue to 3 minutes and 33.5 seconds.

 An example of filling it out is as follows: